Rewilding Queer Spiritualities

-Whether you seek quiet introspection or spirited connection, you are invited to save the date – October 24-27, 2024 – for next year’s weekend retreat held by and for LGBTQIA+ folx and our dearest allies in Eureka Springs, AR.
+Whether you seek quiet introspection or spirited connection, you are invited to save the date – November 7-10, 2024 – for a weekend retreat held by and for LGBTQIA+ folx and our dearest allies at the Vines Center just outside of Little Rock, AR.

 During the day we will immerse in forest bathing, gentle yoga, sound baths and labyrinth walks.
 In the evenings we will gather in the warmth of communal fireside conversations where your story is honored and your presence cherished.